dualio26/Docker-Training/README.md

 ### <br> Step 6: Ending Docker Session

-1. Return to the docker interface and select the ‘Stop’ Button, or in the command prompt Ctrl + C or `docker-compose stop` command.
+1. Return to the docker interface and select the ‘Stop’ Button, or in the command prompt Ctrl + C or <br>`docker-compose stop` command.

 <img src="Images/Picture9.png" style="vertical-align:middle">